hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 3. the joint predictive distribution across all locations within each forecast date and horizon
 4. the marginal predictive distribution for each combination of forecast date, location, and horizon

 Hubs should specify the collection of task id variables for which samples are expected to capture dependence; e.g., the first option listed above might specify that samples should be drawn from distributions that are “joint across” locations and horizons.

+More details about sample-output-type can be found in [the page describing sample output type data](../user-guide/sample-output-type.md).

 Here is an example for a Hub that collects mean and quantile forecasts for one-week-ahead incidence, but probabilities for the timing of a season peak:

 | `origin_epiweek` | `target` | `horizon` | `output_type` | `output_type_id` | `value` |